 “I cut it in half with a saws-all.”

-Then, it was welded up and cut apart, assembled, and disassembled about 3 times; each time leaving less and less of the original KZ frame intact.
+Then, it was welded up and cut apart, assembled, and disassembled about three times; each time was leaving less and less of the original KZ frame intact.
 As it sits now, there are only about 8 inches or so left of the original KZ frame.
 Just enough to still utilize the front motor mount.
-It started as a bobber, then, after all the dust and sparks settled, it ended up an 8 foot 8 inch metric pro street radical chopper thing.
+It started as a bobber, then, after all the dust and sparks settled, it ended up an 8 foot 8-inch metric pro street radical chopper thing.

 Owner: Tim Zeliesko